pcanwar/TrancheSequence/README.md

 Test Cases

-The composable extension is OPTIONAL for this standard.
+The composable extension is OPTIONAL for this library.

 ## License
 MIT